2022 University of California academic workers' strike: Background

-University of California academic workers participating in the strike were organized in four bargaining units represented by three different United Auto Workers unions: Student Researchers United-UAW represents student researchers, UAW Local 2865 represents graduate tutors, teaching assistants and readers, and UAW Local 5810 represents postdoctoral and academic researchers.
+University of California academic workers participating in the strike were organized in four bargaining units represented by three different United Auto Workers unions: Student Researchers United-UAW represents graduate student researchers, UAW Local 2865 represents graduate and undergraduate tutors, teaching assistants and readers, and UAW Local 5810 represents postdoctoral and academic researchers.
 Though it is primarily known for autoworkers, academic workers now represent a quarter of the UAW membership, 100,000 out of the 400,000 UAW members.

 Salaries and employee benefits

 Graduate student workers in the University of California system made an average of $24,000 prior to the strike and asked for a base annual salary of $54,000 for graduate students and $70,000 for postdocs.
 In contrast, the UC proposed a 4–7% pay increase in the first year and 3% in each year after, claiming it would be within the top pay scale of top public research universities and comparable to private universities.

 Negotiations for new contracts between the unions and UC began in Spring 2021.
 The Los Angeles Times described the unions' demands as wanting "significant pay increases, child-care subsidies, enhanced healthcare for dependents, longer family leave, public transit passes and lower tuition costs for international scholars".
-Both sides have already come to an agreement on protections against bullying.
+Prior to the strike, both sides already came to an agreement on protections against bullying, the first-ever such protections in an academic worker contract.